wp-plugins/sanitize-spanish-filenames/readme.txt

 = 1.0.6 =

-* Plugin name changed from Sanitize Spanish Filenames to Clean Filenames to better reflect actual purpose of the plugin.
+* Plugin name changed from Sanitize Spanish Filenames to Clean Filenames to better reflect actual purpose of the plugin (originally it was created only for spanish characters).
-* Changed readme language to english.
+* Changed readme content and language.

 = 1.0.5 =